monkxy/LiteCord/README.md

 [discord-badge]: https://img.shields.io/badge/support%20server-join-green?labelColor=0c0d10&color=7289da&style=for-the-badge&logo=discord&logoColor=7289da
 [discord-link]: https://discord.gg/C57JMntkZy

 BetterDiscord is a client modification for Discord.
 This allows you to add plugins and themes to your personal copy of Discord.
-BetterDiscord also adds a number of other features out of the box.
+LiteCord also adds a number of other features out of the box.

 ---